-A typical EPC engagement provides institutions with a set of comprehensive energy efficiency measures.
-It represents an innovative form of contracting designed to overcome the major obstacles to deliver cost-effective energy efficiency and:
+A typical EPC engagement provides healthcare organizations with a set of comprehensive energy efficiency measures.
+It represents an innovative form of contracting designed to overcome the major obstacles to deliver costeffective energy efficiency and:

-- Ensure the savings generated will be sufficient to finance the total project without pursuing capital funding. - · Reduce utility bill costs. - · Cut greenhouse gas emissions. - Improve air quality, indoor space comfort and productivity of building occupants.
+- Ensure savings generated will be sufficient to finance total project. - Reduce utility bill costs. - Improve air quality, indoor space comfort and productivity of building occupants. - Comply with environmental regulations.

-EPC is a viable alternative to traditional bidding and specifying whereby the burden of performance and guaranteed results is placed on highly specialized Energy Services Companies (ESCOs).
+EPC is a viable alternative to traditional bidding and specifying where the burden of performance and guaranteed results is placed on highly specialized Energy Services Companies (ESCOs).
 With performance contracting a key deliverable, the ESCO provides all services required to design and implement an EPC engagement at a specific facility with long-term project financing usually provided by a third-party lending institution.
 In addition:

-· Covering the initial energy audit through long-term monitoring and verification of project savings, the ESCO customizes a comprehensive set of measures to fit customer goals.
+Covering the initial energy audit through long-term monitoring and verification of project savings, the ESCO customizes a comprehensive set of measures to fit customer goals.
 These often include energy efficiency, distributed generation, water conservation, and sustainable materials and operations.